 More Articles for National Concrete Pavement Technology Center at Iowa State University

 Pre-Measure Your Carbon Footprint Calculators help predict the environmental impact of roadbuilding projects By Tom Kuennen, Contributing Editor New tools keep appearing to help the highway, road and bridge community determine the environmental impact of the infrastructure they design and build.
-Cold-in-place recycling ...
+Last month we ...

 Hot, Cold and Green (and the 3Es) In-place pavement recycling meets a variety of needs.
 By Tom Kuennen, Contributing Editor Green construction now is the No. 1 theme in roadbuilding, and hot-in-place pavement recycling (HIR) and cold-in-place pavement recycling (CIR) have taken on the ...